fordfishman/git-version-control/session-1.md

 ### Linux

 Open the terminal.
 Type `which git` and press Return.
-If it prints a path (e.g. `/usr/bin/git`), git is already installed.
+If it prints a path (e.g. `/usr/bin/git`), Git is already installed.
 If not, for Debian/Ubuntu run `sudo apt-get install git` and for Fedora run `sudo dnf install git`.

 <br>